shelialia/tp/docs/DeveloperGuide.md

 ### Product scope

 **Target user profile**:

-* has a need to manage a significant number of hotel guests
+* Has a need to manage a significant number of hotel guests
-* prefer desktop apps over other types
+* Prefers desktop apps over other types e.g. webapp
-* can type fast
+* Can type fast to key in information
-* prefers typing to mouse interactions
+* Prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps
+* Is reasonably comfortable using CLI apps

 **Value proposition**: manage hotel guests faster than a typical mouse/GUI driven app